What Is a Data Center? Explanation, Types, Benefits & Components

 Global data creation is projected to reach 394 zettabytes by 2028.

-What Do Data Centers Do?
+What Does a Data Center Do?

 Data centers are built to handle a wide variety of IT functions.
 Depending on the organization’s needs, they may: